craigfrancis/framework/framework/0.1/doc/security/strings.md

 # Strings overview

-The great thing about **strings** is that they are very simple, as they are just a set of characters.
+The great thing about **strings** is that they are very simple (just a set of characters).
 This makes them a fantastic way to transfer data from one system to another.

-Now when we have a customers name, it's seen by the computer as a **string** of characters.

-But depending on what we're doing with these **strings**, they will probably need to be processed in some way, so that whatever receives them, won't misunderstand what they mean.
+But depending on what we're doing with these **strings**, they will probably need to be processed (aka escaped) in some way.
+So that whatever receives them, won't misunderstand what they mean.

-For example, the apostrophe (or the single quote character) in "O'briain", if that was sent to a database via SQL, it could be seen as the special character which says that the name has finished, and what happens afterwards is code to be executed.
+As an example, take the apostrophe (or the single quote character) in "O'briain".
+If that was sent to a database via SQL, it could be seen as the special character which says that the name has finished:

 	UPDATE
 		users